-LO number Learning outcome Learning and Teaching methods Assessment methods C1 Identify, interpret and apply appropriate methods of data collection and analysis (both qualitative and quantitative) C2 Demonstrate a familiarity and engage critically with key concepts, such as power, and explore the contested nature of knowledge and understanding, analysing the strengths and weaknesses of different approaches.
-C3 Engage critically with Politics, including normative and positive foundations of political ideas; the vocabulary of political debate; the structure and operation of different political systems; the social, economic, historical and cultural contexts of political behaviour; and the factors accounting for political change.
-C4 Demonstrate an awareness of relevant theoretical and empirical perspectives and the ability to identify and apply them through an analysis of the contested nature of political understanding.

-These outcomes are developed Essays, exams, reports,

-C5 Review and critically assess the literature on a topic primarily through portfolios,

-in order to engage with contending debates, lectures, dissertation,

-concepts and empirical findings in the field seminars, presentations,
+LO number Learning outcome Learning and Teaching methods Assessment methods C1 Identify, interpret and apply appropriate methods of data collection and analysis (both qualitative and quantitative) C2 Demonstrate a familiarity and engage critically with key concepts relating to Politics and International Relations, such as power, and explore the contested nature of knowledge and understanding, analysing the strengths and weaknesses of different approaches. СЗ Engage critically with Politics and International Relations, including normative and positive foundations of (international) political ideas; the vocabulary of (global) political debate; the structure and operation of different political systems; the social, economic, historical and cultural contexts of political behaviour; and the factors accounting for political change.
+C4 Demonstrate an awareness of relevant theoretical and empirical perspectives and the ability to identify and apply them through an analysis of the contested nature of (international) political understanding.
+These outcomes are developed primarily through lectures, seminars, Essays, exams, reports, portfolios, dissertation, presentations, C5 Review and critically assess the literature on a topic in order to engage with contending debates, concepts and empirical findings in the field tutorials, workshops, student and tutor led sessions, skills, discussion and knowledge- based classes, simulation exercises.
+Methods vary based on the topics being covered infographics, projects, reports, seminar performance, briefing papers, creating documentaries and blog posts, group and individual work

-tutorials, infographics,

-workshops, projects,

-student and tutor reports,

--led sessions, seminar

-skills, discussion performance,

-and knowledge- briefing

-based classes, papers,

-simulation creating

-exercises. documentaries

-Methods vary and blog posts

-based on the and group and

-topics being individual

-covered work